Anbulla Rajinikanth: Production

-Producer Azhagan Thamizhmani and writer Thooyavan saw a film called Touched by Love (also known as To Elvis, with Love), in 1980 which had Elvis Presley in a guest appearance at a film festival, both got emotional while watching the film, which prompted them to attempt a similar story in Tamil.
+Producer Azhagan Thamizhmani and writer Thooyavan saw a film called Touched by Love (also known as To Elvis, with Love), in 1980 at a film festival, both got emotional while watching the film, which prompted them to attempt a similar story in Tamil.
 Thooyavan finished writing the screenplay within a month.
 He wanted to cast M. G. Ramachandran as the hero, but could not do so.
-Thooyavan narrated the story to K. Natraj who was working as one of the assistant directors in Devar Films.
+Thooyavan narrated the story to K. Natraj who was working an assistant director in Devar Films.
 Natraj agreed to work on the film and Rajinikanth accepted to act in the film for free of charge.
 Rajinikanth initially agreed to give callsheet of 6 days then extended for 10 days since he wanted the film to come out well.
 The film was entirely shot in a school with 300 students.
 Rajkumar Sethupathi, brother of actress Latha and husband of actress Sripriya did a small role as Ambika's husband.
 Meena appeared as one of the main characters.
 A scene where Rosy visits Rajinikanth's house for tea was filmed at the actual location.
 The budget of the film was ₹2.3 million.
+The song "Thenpoove" was shot at a garden in Manimangalam.